Secteur Telecommunications Eurogroup Consulting

 - Adapting organizations, departments and skills to new issues and opportunities: reviewing operational models and sourcing, and adapting skills models, especially in relation to IT.

-- Digitising the company and providing support for the managerial line and staff during this transformation.
+- Digitizing the company and providing support for the managerial line and staff during this transformation.